-- 1. All Applicant Organizations must provide one dollar in cash or In-kind Contributions (donated goods, property or services) for every dollar requested from the Division, unless exempted as described below.
+1. All Applicant Organizations must provide one dollar in cash or In-kind Contributions (donated goods, property or services) for every dollar requested from the Division, unless exempted as described below.
 This is called Match.
 The total Project Budget includes Match (cash and In-kind Contributions) plus the request amount.
-All Match contributions, whether cash or In-kind Contributions, must be consistent with the Scope of Work, essential to the implementation of the project, and allowable per these program guidelines. - 2.
-Twenty-five percent (25%) of the total required Match must be cash-on-hand which must be documented at the time of application and reconfirmed and expended during the Grant Period. - 3.
-No more than seventy-five percent (75%) of the total required Match may be non-monetary In-kind Contributions.
+All Match contributions, whether cash or In-kind Contributions, must be consistent with the Scope of Work and must be essential to the implementation of the project.